canonical/rust-best-practices/best-practices.md

 Further, they should consist of either a single letter, short word or extremely well understood acronym.
 Numbers should not be used in lifetime names.

-Single-letter lifetime names are acceptable if a structure is expected to be used very many times (e.g. a script interface may make heavy use of some `Value<’h>` which contains a reference to a heap upon which it is allocated).
+Single-letter lifetime names are acceptable if a structure is expected to be used very many times (e.g. a script interface may make heavy use of some `Value<'h>` which contains a reference to a heap upon which it is allocated).
-NB: the compiler will occasionally recommend the use of a named lifetime `’a` as it lacks wider context information; `’a` is almost always a bad name.
+NB: the compiler will occasionally recommend the use `'a` as it lacks wider context information.
+The name `’a` is nearly always a bad one.

 Lifetime parameters should aim to be concise without losing meaning.
 Given the difficulty new users face when understanding lifetimes in an interface, try to give them a hand by being explicit.